-My name is Neema Githere (they/she) and I am an indigenous-African guerrilla theorist and curator based in the #digitaldiaspora.
+Neema Githere (they/she) is an indigenous-African guerrilla theorist and curator whose work explores the web of everything.

-Having dreamt myself into the world via the Internet from an early age, my work archives and is curated around my own coming-of-age as a digital nomad.
+Having dreamt themselves into the world via the Internet from an early age, Neema's work archives and is curated around their coming-of-age as a digital griot.

 Presentism2020 is the manifestation of a series of ongoing theories, projects and relationships birthed along the way: afropresentism, #healingimagery, radical love, #divestfrominstagram, and data healing.